syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/PopulatingItems.md

 ![SelectionColor](images/SelectionColor.png)

-## Separator thickness and color in radial menu
+## Separator thickness and color in the radial menu

-Thickness of strip between the two items can be changed using the [SeparatorThickness](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~SeparatorThickness.html) property, and the color of strip can be changed using the [SeparatorColor](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~SeparatorColor.html) property.
+The thickness of the strip between the two items can be changed using the [SeparatorThickness](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~SeparatorThickness.html) property, and the color of the strip can be changed using the [SeparatorColor](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~SeparatorColor.html) property.

 {% tabs %}
 {% highlight c# %}